Module dependencies in MoML files

 2) Actually parse out all of the class names from the xml of a named object and search for them in all of the modules and dynamically determine which modules the workflow (or any NamedObj) depends on.
 This I think would be very slow???
 Maybe there could be a fast way to do it if we built an index of all the classes contained in a module when the module is built?

-#5 Updated by David Welker over 9 years ago
+#5 Updated by David Welker almost 12 years ago

 Good point.
 But this can be solved by simply making the current active configuration the default.
 If the workflow engineer has reason to think that not all the modules that are currently active are needed, they could simply turn some of them off.
 Obviously, it would be up to the workflow engineer to test his assumption that not all the modules are needed before distributing the workflow.

-#7 Updated by David Welker over 9 years ago
+#7 Updated by David Welker almost 12 years ago

 Your point about overrides is not correct.
 If you are using a module that includes an override and your workflow uses that class, then you know there is a dependency on the module that contains the override.

 However, automatic dependency detection will not work in cases where reflection is used, unless we develop a specific means of detecting reflection within the code.
 Further, even if we solved this reflection problem, we could not detect module dependencies on modules that contain required non-java third party tools where the module does not also satisfy any java class dependencies.